audkan/otbidding-module/README.md

 - To test further SUP or PCO OT assignments, replace existing files in path\PyMod\root\input with SUP Test Data or PCO Test Data.

-INPUT
+Input
 --------------------------
 Input must be tab-delimited text files that must be formated as shown in "Input Template.xlsx".
 The applcation only supports the following input text files names: "OTWork.txt", "Bids.txt", "Employees.txt", and "ExistingWork.txt"

-RUNNING THE APPLICATION
+Running the Application
 --------------------------
 Open Python (2.7.16) IDLE Shell and select File > Open > path\PyMod\root\main.py.
 Once the main.py file is open, select Run > Run Module or F5.